svalgaard/daily-photo-calendar/README.rst

 daily-photo-calendar
 ====================

-This is work-in-progres and most things does not work.
+This is a work-in-progress.
+Currently you can create a page for a single day.

 Requirements
 ------------